 My higher education qualifications do not meet your minimum requirements.
 Can I still apply?

 Generally, we progress applications from candidates who have, or expect to gain, a minimum 2.1 in their degree.
 If you have completed the Graduate Diploma in Law/Postgraduate Diploma in Law, the Legal Practice Course/Solicitors Qualifying Examinations or both, you are required to have achieved at least a commendation.
 However, if you do not meet these requirements and you have extenuating circumstances, you may still apply.
 Please detail these circumstances in your application for us to consider.
-You can also arrange a call with the graduate recruitment team to discuss further.
+You can also arrange a call with the early legal careers team to discuss further.
 We take extenuating circumstances seriously and would encourage you to be as open with us as you feel comfortable.

 I achieved lower grades at A level than I had hoped for.
 Can I still apply?